4 First Steps With Your Data

 Name: count, dtype: int64

 People with ‘Not in universe’ are all under the age of three, and people under the age of three are always ‘Not in universe.’
-The Census Bureau uses ‘Not in universe’ to mean the variable does not apply; in this case it’s because if someone is under the age of three they don’t even ask about their education.
+It turns out that the Census Bureau uses ‘Not in universe’ to mean that the person is not in the ‘universe’ of people who were asked the question because it does not apply to them.
+In this case, if someone is under the age of three the Census Bureau doesn’t ask about their education.
 Legitimate skips are similar: questions a respondent did not answer (skipped) because they did not apply.

 We noted more people with less than a high school education than you might expect in the United States in 2000, but that includes children who simply aren’t old enough to have graduated from high school.
 If we limit the sample to adults the distribution is more like what you’d expect: